ChaseWood/Unit-1-Project/README.md

 ## Issues and Resolutions

 <!-- Use this section to list of all major issues encountered and their resolution. -->

+Display: Grid in body was causing the hamburger not to show up in the mobile version.

 #### SAMPLE.....